 Enter the occupational therapist.

 An OTs work is so much more than just managing the symptoms of pain.
 Unlike other modalities, the OT profession treats the entire person, as they are, and as they live in their daily environment.

 So how can OT help you with chronic pain?
-Keep reading for a breakdown on how occupational therapy works and what to expect from treatment.
+This article will provide an overview of occupational therapy, how it works, and what you can expect from this type of treatment.

 How Does Occupational Therapy Manage Pain

 An occupational therapist uses various physical and cognitive methods to help improve your quality of life and complete day-to-day tasks.
 Most commonly, these include:

 - Making an initial assessment on which tasks are difficult or painful to perform

 - Using knowledge of the mind and body to develop new ways of doing these tasks

 - Working with individuals to teach them mental strategies to reduce and cope with pain